So there’s good news and bad news for men dealing with hair loss.

 Now for the bad news – the compound has only been tested on mice and researchers say that there’s no confirmation that it will work safely on human subjects just yet.

 What the breakthrough does bring to the table is a possible pathway to combating hair loss.
-Subroto Chatterjee who is the professor of pediatrics and medicine at the Johns Hopkins University School of Medicine explains how this result can potentially change men’s lives.
+Subroto Chatterjee who is the professor of paediatrics and medicine at the Johns Hopkins University School of Medicine explains how this result can potentially change men’s lives.

 “Our findings show that a Western diet causes hair loss, hair whitening and skin inflammation in mice, and we believe a similar process occurs in men who lose hair and experience hair whitening when they eat a diet high in fat and cholesterol,” says Chatterjee.